 High-Paying Nursing Jobs: Steering Your Career to Lucrative Specialties

-Nursing jobs are projected to be on the rise in the coming years, with Bureau of Labor Statistics (BLS) estimating a 15 percent increase in the demand for registered nurses.
-Those choosing to enter this profession have a variety of focuses to select from and must consider several factors when planning a career as a nurse, salary being an important one.
+Nursing jobs are projected to be on the rise in the coming years, with the Bureau of Labor Statistics (BLS) estimating a 15 percent increase in the demand for registered nurses.
+Those choosing to enter this profession have various focuses to select from and must consider several factors when planning a career as a nurse; salary is an important one.
 If you're on the fence about which direction you want your nursing career to take, check out the specialties shared by the highest-paid nurses in the United States.

 Visit NurseChoice to apply for open travel nurse positions and take your specialized skills on the road.

 Why Do Some Nursing Jobs Pay Better Than Others?

 The highest-paid nurses can usually be found in specialties that require education beyond traditional RN training.
 Graduate degrees are the minimum standard, with those who hold doctoral degrees earning significantly more.
 The additional coursework prepares these nurses to handle highly specialized roles, sometimes in physicians within the same specialty.
 This allows them to command a higher nurse salary that still nets savings for the employing medical facilities.